Variational Quantum Generative Modeling by Sampling Expectation Values of Tunable Observables: Introduction

-The Expectation Value Sampler (EVS) \cite{romero_variational_2021, anand_noise_2021, barthe_expressivity_2024} is a comparatively less explored quantum generative model which, in contrast to previous examples, natively models continuous distributions.
-The generated data emerge as expectation values of preselected observables measured on a state sampled from a particular distribution.
-Since the proposal of EVS, there have been some studies exploring its integration with classical neural networks in a hybrid quantum GANs framework \cite{lloyd_quantum_2018, dallaire-demers_quantum_2018}, as well as benchmarking \cite{riofrio_characterization_2024, kiwit_benchmarking_2024} for the applications to image synthesis \cite{huang_experimental_2021, shu_variational_2024, tsang_hybrid_2023, chang_latent_2024} and molecule design \cite{li_quantum_2021, kao_exploring_2023}.
+The Expectation Value Sampler (EVS) \cite{romero_variational_2021, anand_noise_2021, barthe_expressivity_2024} is a comparatively less explored quantum generative model which, in contrast to previous examples, natively models continuous distributions, another example being the quantum diffusion models \cite{zhang_generative_2023, cacioppo_quantum_2023, kolle_quantum_2024}.
+In EVS, the generated data emerge as expectation values of preselected observables measured on a state sampled from a particular distribution.
+Since the proposal of EVS, there have been some studies exploring its integration with classical neural networks in a hybrid framework as well as benchmarking \cite{riofrio_characterization_2024, kiwit_benchmarking_2024} for applications to image synthesis \cite{huang_experimental_2021, shu_variational_2024, tsang_hybrid_2023, chang_latent_2024} and molecule design \cite{li_quantum_2021, kao_exploring_2023}.
 Yet, many questions regarding the theoretical properties of EVS remain unsolved.
-In particular, the choice of observables, a key component of EVSs, has remained mostly unaddressed.
+In particular, the choice of observables, a key component of EVS, has remained mostly unaddressed.

 In this work, we analyze the role of observables and propose an enhanced EVS model with tunable observables.
-The choice of tunable observables is motivated to enable a trade-off between quantum and classical computational resources without losing performance.
+The choice of tunable observables aims to balance quantum and classical computational resources without sacrificing performance.
 We provide two results in this direction.
 First, we show that our tunable-observable models have higher expressivity than fixed-observable models.
 That is, the set of reachable probability distributions expands.
 Second, we design a specific observable parameterization that uses classical shadows \cite{huang_predicting_2020} to reduce the sample complexity of our model.
 The considered observables are Pauli strings with low locality, forming a linear space of dimension super-polynomial in the qubit number.
+A concurrent work \cite{Shi2024} also studies tunable observables in the EVS model but only addresses the case of $1$-local observables.